André Moritz

-André Francisco Moritz (born 6 August 1986) is a Brazilian professional footballer of who last played as an attacking midfielder for Singapore Premier League club Hougang United.
+André Francisco Moritz (born 6 August 1986) is a Brazilian former professional footballer who played as an attacking midfielder or winger.
+During his career, he also played for football clubs in Turkey, England, India, South Korea, Thailand and Singapore.

 Career

+Internacional

 Moritz began his career with Avaí FC's youth categories, signing a professional contract with SC Internacional in 2003, aged 16.
 He was assigned to the academy and was top goal scorer in most of the Youth tournaments.
 He was promoted to first team in 2006, playing some matches in State League.